FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/01-what-functional-means-and-how-fnd-can-appear.md

 There is now building evidence that FND changes the brain but not in easily measured ways.
 One research paper shows thinning and thickening in parts of the brain and another study in children with functional seizures shows changes in the way our brain chemicals interact with one another.
 The important thing to know is **Your symptoms ARE REAL** and they are not faked or imaginary. (*citations* [2](#citation-2), [3](#citation-3), [5](#citation-5), [6](#citation-6), [9](#citation-9))

 So what does [functional](../../../glossary/README.md#functional) actually mean?
 In short it describes how your nervous system is processing motor and sensory information.
-In FND there is a problem with how our brain and nervous system interact.
-Many familiar chronic health problems are considered by a number of neurologists to be a part of FND such as Fibromyalgia, Chronic Fatigue, and Irritable Bowel Syndrome. (*citations* [2](#citation-2), [9](#citation-9))
+In FND there is a problem with how our brain and nervous system interact.FND belongs to a wider family of overlapping functional disorders that can include fibromyalgia, chronic fatigue and irritable bowel syndrome. (*citations* [2](#citation-2), [9](#citation-9))

 ***